event staff

 • Improve your retention rates,

-• Discovering staffing gaps and opportunities,
+• Discovering staffing gaps and opportunities, including succession planning to prepare for key role transitions,

 • A deeper understanding of your current industry’s needs and demand,